Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 v2to the database. - The read (still holding

-We will get data inconsistency problem and will get dirty data.
-For two operations, we are not worry about the first operation fails, because it will raise an exception and not dirty data in the database.
-What we concern is the second operation fails, which will cause data inconsistency between cache and database.
+We can get data inconsistency and dirty data.
+For the two operations, we are not worried about the first operation failing because it will raise an exception and not dirty the data in the database.
+What we are concerned about is the second operation failing, which will cause data inconsistency between cache and database.

 Consistency Solutions: